-See to it, we're told in verse 15.
+See to it, we're told in verse 15 ('looking diligently' AV).
 The writer uses an unusual word (episkopountes).
 In the noun form it's the word "bishop."
 Here it carries the sense of oversight, emphasizing that believers are supposed to be looking out for each other.

 Specifically, there are four things that ought to concern us greatly and that we should seek to eliminate from the church.
 These four things are barriers to the peaceful relationships and holiness that verse 14 exhorted us to pursue.
-Here's the first one.

 1. We ought to be concerned when we see our brothers missing opportunities to experience God's grace.
 Verse 15 begins, "See to it that no one misses the grace of God."
 If we're going to pursue peace and holiness, then we need grace, for we cannot attain peace and holiness on our own.
-We need God's unmerited favor and help, God's grace.
+We need God's unmerited help.

 The question is, how does God give us this grace we desperately need?
 2 Peter 1:2 gives us the answer, "Grace and peace be yours in abundance through the knowledge of God and of Jesus our Lord."
-So it's through the knowledge of God, and particularly through the knowledge of Jesus that God gives us His grace in abundance.
+So it's through the knowledge of God, and particularly through the knowledge of Jesus, that God gives us His grace in abundance.

-But there's a potential problem.
-2 Corinthians 6:1 warns us against receiving God's grace in vain.
+However, there's a potential problem.
+It's addressed in 2 Corinthians 6:1 which warns us against receiving God's grace in vain.
 Galatians 5:4 speaks of falling from His grace.
-The sense here is related.
-It's possible for God's people to miss the grace of God, that is, to short-change themselves of God's provisions.
+Our text speaks of missing God's grace, I take that to mean short-changing ourselves of God's provisions.